Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Clustering.md

 $$
 Given $R$ and other cluster $Q$ ($Q \neq A; Q \neq B$)?

-If each data point is of 16 dimensions and we use Euclidean distance, then
+If each data point is of 16 dimensions and we use Euclidean distance, then we need

 - 16 substractions
 - 15 additions
 - 16 multiplications
 - and a square root

-are needed.
 So the number of operations is _dimension dependent_.

-In other word, you have a $n$-by-$n$ distance matrix initially.
-In each step, you merge two clusters (e.g., $A$ & $B$) to get a new cluster $R$.
-The number of clusters decrease by 1.
-We thus update the distance metrics with certain formulas:
+For example, assume you have a $n$-by-$n$ distance matrix initially.
+In each step, you merge two clusters (e.g., $A$ & $B$) to get a new cluster $R$ and the number of clusters decrease by 1.
+We thus **update the distance matrix** with certain formulas:
 - If $D = D_{min}$ (single affinity),
 $$
 D(R, Q) = min\{D(A,Q), D(B,Q)\}